 ATAF’s Executive Secretary Logan Wort calls for greater transparency in the granting of tax incentives at Mazars Conference

-ATAF Communication • Nov 26, 2021
+ATAF Communication • November 26, 2021

 PRETORIA – “African countries should review their tax incentive regimes and policies to evaluate the impact that the Pillar Two minimum tax rate rules might have on their effectiveness.”
-The African Tax Administration Forum (ATAF)’S Executive Secretary, Mr Logan Wort said.
+The African Tax Administration Forum (ATAF)’s Executive Secretary, Mr Logan Wort said.

 Speaking at Mazars conference ‘Set for change: tax transparency, a way towards sustainability’, Mr Wort noted with concern that in most jurisdictions there exists little transparency and governance for granting of such incentives.
 Stating his doubts regarding whether the recent Inclusive Framework’s two-pillar solution will result in any significant additional tax for Africa, he cautioned that under Pillar 2 solution, these incentives, may actually be ceding taxing rights to the recipient country.